stela2502/move_helpers/README.md

 # Move Heplers

 Move helpers is a bundle of small scripts that should help with normal data handling on a (secure) Linux system.
-It is meant for not administartors to handleaccess rights to files and folders.
+It is meant for normal users to handleaccess rights to files and folders, but there are also some bioinformatic goodies included.

 All scripts will write a help string if called without options.
-All but rust-geo-prep.
+All but **rust-geo-prep**.
 That one will just parse your whole folder structure ;-)

 ## Access Rights